Record Verdicts in Talc Cases

 The Science Behind the Verdicts

-A 2023 peer-reviewed study in the Journal of Occupational Medicine and Toxicology examined 166 mesothelioma patients with cosmetic talc exposure:
+A 2023 peer-reviewed study in the Journal of Occupational Medicine and Toxicology examined 166 people with mesothelioma with cosmetic talc exposure:

 Without documenting talc exposure history, these cases would have been classified as “idiopathic”, mesothelioma with no known cause.